NPalopoli/IDP_Python/_episodes/10-plotting.md

 {: .language-python}

 *   Simple plots are then (fairly) simple to create.
+*   They can be created from simple data structures like lists.
+More on lists on lesson 11

 ~~~
 res_position =   [0,    1,    2,   3,    4,    5,    6]    # x coords